Fergus3763/UI-for-Dashboard/handover/HUB2_to_HUB3_Master_Handover.md

 The post-Covid landscape favours on-demand, small-group meetings (1–20 people) requiring frictionless engagement, instant pricing, and automated confirmation.

-Hotels cannot realistically operate two separate PMS systems, so the WorXinn solution must accommodate all room sizes, layouts, and use cases, from quick meetings to multi-day conferences.
+Hotels cannot realistically operate two separate PMS systems, so the solution must accommodate all room sizes, layouts, and use cases, from quick meetings to multi-day conferences.

 Product Objectives